AlexeyGrk/test-weatherapp/README.md

-# Javascript 05 Project: Weather App!
+# React Test Project: Weather App!

 A Weather SPA with React.
 Connects to the OpenWeather API.